devptyagi/WiproCareerHack-HackathonSubmission-Backend/README.md

 ### Done!

 The backend has been successfully deployed on the EC2 instance by following the above steps, it handles HTTP API requests on PORT 80.
-HTTPS was not set up since it was out of the Hackathon Scope.
+HTTPS was not set up since it was out of the Hackathon Scope